ohjelmointi2/sorting-and-filtering/README.md

 Testit varmistavat seuraavat tapaukset:

 ```
-filtering posts
+filter out deleted posts
   ✓ active posts are included in the result
   ✓ posts marked as deleted are excluded from the result
-  ✓ deleted posts are removed from the beginning, end and between active articles
+  ✓ the function does not modify the original list
-  ✓ the function does not modify the original array
+  ✓ empty list is returned when the original list is empty
 ```

 ## Osa 2: `filterPostsByUser` *(perusteet, 20 % pisteistä)*